Best Things to do In Key West in September (2024)

 The daylight hours during September are still long enough to enjoy a day filled with fun and then head out at night and explore Duval Street and all the live music it offers.

 Wander around Old Town.
 Take a walking tour, or just wander the side streets and enjoy the blooming tropical flowers.
 A popular event in September is Brewfest.
-Always around Labor Day weekend, its a fun event for any beer lover.
+Always around Labor Day weekend, it’s a fun event for any beer lover.

 Top things in Key West not to miss